Staying at Bolara 60

 Bolara 60 is a destination for those seeking rural tranquility and culinary adventure.
 We invite guests to soak up the surrounding greenery, explore the hilltop villages, walking routes, wineries and traditional restaurants of inland Istria, and join us for dinner, one of our culinary activities or perhaps in the vegetable garden!

 A stay at Bolara 60 includes accommodation in one of our individually furnished rooms in the Kuća (main house), with breakfast served communally each day; or the whole use of the Kućica (small house, attached), which is self-catering.
 Either way you’ll be able to book in for dinners or culinary activities (subject to availability).

 We encourage you to explore Istria, or simply relax and enjoy the abundance of animals, birds, wild flowers, and butterflies (and many other bugs for the entomologists among us) that can be found all around us.

 Getting here is easy.
 Click here for a map and information on nearest airports and travel in the region.

-The Kuća (“house” in Croatian) has 4 beautiful guest bedrooms available for bed & breakfast bookings (our 4th room, Nocciole, is usually reserved for staff).
+The Kuća (“house” in Croatian) has 3 beautiful guest bedrooms available for bed & breakfast bookings (our 4th room, Nocciole, is usually reserved for staff).
 The Kuća is alongside the Kućica – click the button below for more information, images and prices.

 The Kućica (“small house”) is a self-contained 2-bedroom house with its own kitchen/living area and covered terrace, next to the main house – click the button below for more information, images and prices.